 Another nice feature is its flexible folding legs on the front, so you can pack it away easily and use it as an angled board.

-Additionally, the carry bag it comes with is decent quality – heavy-duty and padded, so it provides a little extra protection (plus, it doesn’t look like your standard black laptop bag).
+Additionally, the carry bag it comes with is decent quality – heavy-duty and padded, providing a little extra protection (plus, it doesn’t look like your standard black laptop bag, not a good look).

 This bag can also be inserted into the pull rod of a luggage suitcase, making it convenient to carry around if you’re traveling with a suitcase (on tour, yay!).